“I can shake off everything as I write; my sorrows disappear, my courage is reborn.”

 ~ Professor James Pennebaker

-Findings from other researchers supports how beneficial daily journaling can be for your health.
+Findings from other researchers supports how beneficial journaling and expressive writing can be for your health.
 Participants writing about traumas showed improvements in physical health and fewer symptoms.

 Participants who wrote about their relationship were significantly more likely to still be dating their romantic partners three months later.
 Writing about worries related to an exam before it takes place significantly improves test scores, especially for those who normally suffer from exam anxiety.
 And further research by Pennebaker and many others shows that daily journaling can: